percona/postgresql-docs/docs/solutions/postgis-deploy.md

           FROM pg_available_extensions WHERE name LIKE 'postgis%' or name LIKE 'address%';
           ```

-3. Create a database and a schema to store your data.
+3. Create a database and a schema for this database to store your data.
 A schema is a container that logically segments objects (tables, functions, views, and so on) for better management.
 Run the following commands from the `psql` terminal:

     ```sql
     CREATE database nyc;
+    \c nyc;
     CREATE SCHEMA gis;
     ```

 4. To make PostGIS functions and operations work, you need to enable the `postgis` extension.
-From the `psql` terminal, switch to the database you created and run the following command:
+Make sure you are connected to the database you created earlier and run the following command:

     ```sql
-    \c nyc;
     CREATE EXTENSION postgis;
     ```